ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-08-aws-web-application-firewall-shield-firewall-manager-inspector.md

 ### Pricing
 Simple pricing structure:

-$5 per web ACL per month
+- $5 per web ACL per month
-$1 per rule per month
+- $1 per rule per month
-0.60 per million requests
+- 0.60 per million requests

 ## Shield
 Shield helps protect again DDoS attacks.

-Shield comes in two flavors: Standard, which is included at no cost and protects against layer 3 & layer 4 attacks (SYN/UDP & reflection attacks), and Advanced ($3000 per month) which will absorb most attacks, give you a free coverage for usage (Global Accelerator, EC2, ELB, CloudFront, Route53) during the attack and access to the DDoS response team.
+Shield comes in two flavors:
+- _Standard_ is included at no cost and protects against layer 3 & layer 4 attacks (SYN/UDP & reflection attacks)
+_ Advanced_ which will absorb most attacks, give you a free coverage for usage (Global Accelerator, EC2, ELB, CloudFront, Route53, EIP) during the attack and access to the DDoS response team for a cost ($3000 per month).
+You have to enable protects; nothing is protected by default.

 # WTF is Firewall Manager?
 [Firewall manager](https://aws.amazon.com/firewall-manager/) enables centralized management of firewall rules across accounts and applications using AWS Organizations.
 Can be used to apply WAF rules, Shield protections, Security groups (for EC2 and ENI), Network Firewall, Route53 DNS Firewall at the regional level.
 Once defined Firewall Manager Rules are applied for all new resources.

 # Inspector
-Runs automated security assessments for compute using CVE and network reachability for EC2.
+Runs automated security assessments for compute using CVE and network reach-ability for EC2.
 For EC2 it uses the SSM agent to scan for network accessibility issues and known vulnerabilities.
 For ECR, assess images as they are pushed.
 For Lambda, function code and package dependencies are analyzed as they are deployed.
 Integrates with Security Hub and EventBridge and reports a risk score.

 ## Resources
 Great Jeff Barr [introduction blog post about WAF for ALB ](https://aws.amazon.com/blogs/aws/aws-web-application-firewall-waf-for-application-load-balancers/) from right after 2016 re:Invent

 # Triage
 DDOS attack coverage?
-Shield Advanced &amp; WAF
+Shield Advanced &amp; WAF Centralize Firewall management?
+Firewall Manager